Comparing Type Checkers

 Built by the Ruff team.
 Rust + Salsa.
 Early alpha — not yet in the official conformance suite.

 ty is the most interesting new entrant.
-It's built by the same team that created Ruff (now the de facto Python linter), uses the same Salsa-based incremental architecture as Basilisk, and has Astral's engineering velocity behind it.
+It's built by the same team that created Ruff (now the de facto Python linter), uses a Salsa-based incremental architecture, is built in Rust like Basilisk, and has Astral's engineering velocity behind it.

 What ty does well: